wandi-techconsult/wandi-techconsult/README.md

 # 👋 Hi, I’m **Wandi Ngema**

-## 🚀 Professional Summary

-Tech‑savvy and results‑driven **Business Development & Technology Sales Professional** with **3+ years of experience** in B2B and technology sales.
+I'm a tech‑savvy and results‑driven **Business Development & Technology Sales Professional** with **3+ years of experience** in B2B and technology sales.
 I specialize in **outbound prospecting, new logo acquisition**, and generating **net‑new pipeline** through consultative, value‑based engagement.

 I bring a global mindset, hands‑on technical understanding, and a strong ability to build strategic relationships with stakeholders to consistently drive revenue growth.